[Coronavirus] EU leaders back trillion-euro recovery plan

 Von der Leyen said the commission will examine "innovative financial instruments in the next budget".

-The commission chief said there would have be a "sound balance" between grants and loans for the countries most in need of support, but that it will have to be negotiated by member states.
+The commission chief said there would have to be a "sound balance" between grants and loans for the countries most in need of support, but that it will have to be negotiated by member states.

 France and Spain are arguing that the recovery should be funded by grants so that it does not add to the debt pile, while the Netherlands and Austria are among those arguing for loans.